I spent the day painting

 until I reached a direct bus,

-hauled it and myself into it
+hauled it and myself into the bus

-as the bus careened the streets
+life as we careened the streets

-of San Francisco until it deposited
+of San Francisco until we were

-me and that heavy table directly
+deposited, me and that heavy

-in front of the Asian Art Museum,
+the Asian Art Museum, which

-which is across 8th Street from
+is across 8th Street from the

-the Civic Center, but which also,
+Civic Center, but which also,

 oh so fortunately, happens to